Piotr1215/killercoda-cli/README.md

 1. Run `killercoda-cli`.
 2. Enter the title for the new step: "New Step".
 3. Enter the step number to insert the new step at: 2.
+4. Enter the step type (regular or verify): regular.

 After running the tool, your directory structure will be updated to: